awsdocs/aws-ruby-developer-guide/doc_source/lambda-ruby-example-run-function.rst

 * The criteria for sorting the results: :code:`SortBy`.
 Our examples uses :code:`time`, which means the returned items are sorted in the order in which they were added to the database.

-* The order of sorting: :code`SortOrder`.
-Our example uses :code`descending`, which means the most-recent item is last in the list.
+* The order of sorting: :code:`SortOrder`.
+Our example uses :code:`descending`, which means the most-recent item is last in the list.

-* The maximum number of items to retrieve: :code`Number`.
-Our example uses :code`10`, which means get the 10 most-recent items.
+* The maximum number of items to retrieve: :code:`Number`.
+Our example uses :code:`10`, which means get the 10 most-recent items.

 The first step is to load the modules we use:

-* :code`aws-sdk` loads the AWS SDK for Ruby module we use to invoke the |lam| function.
+* :code:`aws-sdk` loads the AWS SDK for Ruby module we use to invoke the |lam| function.

-* :code`json` loads the JSON module we use to marshall and unmarshall the request and response payloads.
+* :code:`json` loads the JSON module we use to marshall and unmarshall the request and response payloads.

-* :code`os` loads the OS module we use to ensure we can run our Ruby application on Microsoft Windows.
+* :code:`os` loads the OS module we use to ensure we can run our Ruby application on Microsoft Windows.
   If you are on a different operating system, you can remove those lines.

 .. literalinclude:: ./example_code/lambda/aws-ruby-sdk-lambda-example-run-function.rb